ioBroker/ioBroker.s7/README.md

 ## Time offset
 You can use 4 time offset modes for S7TIME:
 - Local: the time value will be not modified
 - UTC: local time offset will be added to received time.
-E.g. for Germany: -60 Minutes in winter and -120 Minutes in summer.
+E.g., for Germany: -60 Minutes in winter and -120 Minutes in summer.
-- Set offset (use summer/winter): Given offset in minutes will be subtracted from received time and in summer additionally 60 minutes will be subtracted.
+- Set offset (use summer/winter): Given offset in minutes will be subtracted from received time and in summer additionally, 60 minutes will be subtracted.
 - Set offset (no summer/winter): Just the given offset in minutes will be subtracted from received time.
 No matter in winter or in summer.

 ## S5TIME